 Honey and lemon zest flavor this tart made with ricotta cheese.
 A crisp crust and crunchy almond topping sandwich the creamy filling.
 Get our Ricotta and Honey Tart recipe.
 (And try our sharper, saltier Greek Honey and Cheese Tart recipe too.)

 In Scotland, Atholl Brose is a traditional drink of Scotch whisky mixed with the liquid from soaking steel-cut oats, stirred with honey, and topped with lightly whipped cream.
 Bartender Erik Ellestad tried a bunch of different combinations of these ingredients before coming up with this delicious drink.
 Get our Atholl Brose Cocktail recipe.
+(Or try this Gold Rush Cocktail recipe that combines bourbon, lemon, and honey.)

 Drying apricots intensifies their sweet-tart flavors, and the addition of a little honey balances out the overall taste of this tasty DIY fruit leather, which is perfect for a back-to-school lunch box treat.
 Get our Honey and Apricot Fruit Leather recipe.